Our knowledge of orthopaedics. Your best health.

 Cause

-Studies have connected soft tissue sarcomas to exposure to certain chemicals and high-dose radiation, to certain viral infections, and to specific genetic abnormalities.
-In most cases, however, the cause is not known.
+• Some studies have connected soft tissue sarcomas to exposure to certain chemicals, high-dose radiation, or certain viral infections.

 Symptoms